Applying for Graduate Studies: Master's Programs

 - Resume - Work experience and career progression are important and will be considered by the Admissions Committee.
 Resumes should be submitted in a professional format and include: contact information, educational background, work experience, and skills.

 - MTEL/Initial Licensure Information for some Education Applicants - information for Professional Licensure Candidates Only - Some licensure only programs require the submission of MTEL scores.
 Students will be notified of any requirements during the application process.
-Students applying for a masters degree program which will allow them to be eligible for professional licensure must submit copies of their initial licensure documentation.
+Students applying for a master's degree program that will allow them to be eligible for professional licensure must submit copies of their initial licensure documentation.
 For more information please contact the Office of Graduate Admissions.

 - Child Life and Family Centered Care Applicants - Students applying to this program must submit documentation of 100 hours of volunteer work completed under the supervision of a Child Life specialist.
 (Most often these hours are completed in a hospital setting.
 If you have any questions please contact us at email@example.com or 617-879-1114) Students must have completed at least 50 of these hours at the time of application.

 - Teacher of Reading Master's Degree Applicants - All Teacher of Reading Master's degree applicants must submit a letter from their principal or Human Resource department stating that they have been employed at their school for a minimum of one year.
 This requirement ensures that all teachers enrolling in the program will meet state reading licensure requirements following graduation from Wheelock.